 I bring an eggplant appetizer that I love to make.
-It does not involve any work in the kitchen and it is delicious!
-It is roasted eggplant, with salt, oil, killed or cottage cheese and honey .
-In that order in which I have mentioned it to you, in a few minutes you will have it ready and without dirtying the kitchen at all.
+It doesn't involve any kitchen work and it's delicious!
+It's roasted eggplant, with salt, oil, mató or requesón and honey.
+In that order I mentioned, you'll have it ready in a few minutes without dirtying the kitchen.

-It is an ideal appetizer or appetizer to satisfy hunger with a surprising contrast between sweet and salty.
-The important thing for it to go well is only:
+It's an ideal starter or snack to satisfy hunger with a surprising sweet-and-salty contrast.
+The important thing for it to turn out well is simply:

-1. Use aubergines and quality cottage cheese or mató, since it is the only thing in the recipe, and the important thing is that they are fresh, rich and tasty.
+- Use quality eggplants and requesón or mató, because they are the only things in the recipe, and it's important that they are fresh, rich and tasty.

-2. It is better to cut the aubergine with mandolin : in a minute you have it cut (that's why it is so quick to prepare this appetizer!), and it is the way to obtain regular slices and homogeneous cooking.
+- Better to slice the eggplant with a mandoline: in a minute you have it sliced (that's why this appetizer is so quick to prepare!), and it's the way to get even slices and homogeneous cooking.

-Revol porcelain tray and Zassenhaus acacia wood board
+Revol porcelain baking dish and Zassenhaus acacia wood board

 Ingredients